Find Your Featured Snippets Using Google Search Console

 Your second option is to find your keywords that already display a featured snippet in the SERP and create content to take the current answer’s spot.
-This might be a little more difficult because Google’s already decided that piece of content is trusted and authoritative enough to use in an Answer Box, but it’s possible to find answers that maybe aren’t quite right for the question.
+This might be a little more difficult because Google’s already decided that piece of content is trusted and authoritative enough to use in a featured sippet, but it’s possible to find answers that maybe aren’t quite right for the question.

 Step 2: Optimize and Structure Content to Answer Questions

 Obviously, one of the most important factors in appearing in featured snippets is to write content that authoritatively answers the question.
 The language you use here is important - Google is looking for content that reads like the answer to a question, a how-to guide and a step by step process.
 So, if I want to get my site in a featured snippet for "what is search engine marketing", I would be sure to include a sentence that starts with “Search engine marketing is…” near the top of the page.
 If I wanted to be featured for “how to make the perfect pie crust”, I would create a numbered list laying out each step of the process (mix flour, sugar and salt, add butter, etc.).

 Once you’ve created detailed, authoritative content, optimize the rest of your page elements around the answer:

 Title tag and